mopi1402/ng-ionic-animate/README.md

 } from '@angular/animations';
 ```

-#### heros example from angular's website:
+#### Heroes example from angular's website:
-Below is the hero's animation example from [Angular's site](https://angular.io/guide/animations)
+Below is the heroes animation example from [Angular's site](https://angular.io/guide/animations)

 ```typescript
 import {